- Apply Online

 Federal Direct Subsidized & Unsubsidized Loan

 Federal loans for students who qualify through the Free Application for Federal Student Aid (FAFSA).

-This loan has a fixed interest rate of 4.66% with a 1.073% fee which will be deducted from the proceeds that are sent to the school.
+This loan has a fixed interest rate as of July 1, 2015 of 4.29% with a 1.073% fee which will be deducted from the proceeds that are sent to the school.

 There are two types of Federal Direct loans: